MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/advanced-search-step3-attach-action-calls-events.md

 5. Select **Add an Existing Action Call**.
 The **Lookup Records** pane appears.

 6. In the **Lookup Records** pane, enter the name of the action call you want to add.
-Enter **Initiate Omni-channel Context - Agent Session Search Page** in the search box and select the action from the list, and then select **Add**.
+Enter **Initiate Omnichannel Context - Agent Session Search Page** in the search box and select the action from the list, and then select **Add**.
 The action call is added to the **BrowserWindowReady** event.

 7. Select **Save**.